Promoted to Exile (part one)

 “What would you consider the most I can make, then, sir?”

 “Sergeant, you’ve got the wrong attitude.
-You have to resign yourself to what you get, and you ought to have known it…just because you like the city, or just because you’d be happier if they’d chosen the coast.
+You have to resign yourself to what you get, and you ought to have known it…just because you like the capital, or just because you’d be happier if they’d chosen the coast.
 You’ve been given an assignment.
 Take it as punishment, you’ve failed already.
 Keep your eyes open.”

 Every day Herward could fail a dozen times more.
 And yes, he did take it as punishment.
 His own eyes were little use.
 The cameras that fed the monitors might pick something up, a moving shape in white against a dead-white field.
-The border offered, along with boredom…along with blizzard conditions (a visual deprivation, the misery of which he would not have guessed), a perfect chance for the stooge-in-command’s being fooled twice.
+The border offered, along with boredom…along with blizzard conditions (a visual deprivation, the misery of which he would not have guessed), the perfect chance for the stooge-in-command’s being fooled twice.
 The Hidtha were here within their element.

 He hadn’t been ordered to watch Anton every minute.